rooftopcellist/awx/docs/auth/oauth.md

 On the other hand, the specification also provides standard ways of doing those.
 RFC 6749 elaborates on those topics, but in summary, an OAuth token is officially acquired via authorization using authorization information provided by applications (special application fields mentioned above).
-There are dedicated endpoints for authorization and token acquire; The token acquire endpoint is also responsible for token refresh; and token revoke is done by dedicated token revoke endpoint.
+There are dedicated endpoints for authorization and acquiring tokens.
+The token acquire endpoint is also responsible for token refresh, and token revoke is done by a dedicated token revoke endpoint.

 In AWX, our OAuth system is built on top of
 [Django Oauth Toolkit](https://django-oauth-toolkit.readthedocs.io/en/latest/), which provides full support on standard authorization, token revoke and refresh.
-AWX reuses them and puts related endpoints under `/api/o/` endpoint.
-Detailed examples on some most typical usage of those endpoints are available as description text of `/api/o/`.
+AWX implements them and puts related endpoints under `/api/o/` endpoint.
+Detailed examples on the most typical usage of those endpoints are available as description text of `/api/o/`.

 #### Token scope mask over RBAC system